Simple tips to reduce waste in your home so you have less going out into the garbage each week.

 Turn food scraps into valuable dirt for your garden!

-- Start small with a kitchen composter.
+- Start small with a kitchen compost bucket.

 - Find an outdoor space for a compost bin or tumbler.